MariaZubiate/isb_2024_gh82/ISB/Laboratorio_6/Informe_del_Laboratorio_6.md

 [10] OpenBCI.
 "Mark IV — OpenBCI Headwear", OpenBCI Documentation.
 April 27, 2024

+[11] D. O. Nahmias y K. L. Kontson, "Quantifying signal quality from unimodal and multimodal sources: application to EEG with ocular and motion artifacts," Frontiers in Neuroscience, vol. 15, pp. 566004, 2021.

+[12] J. R. K. K. Dabbakuti y S. Kotte, "Methods for removal of artifacts from EEG signal: A review," Journal of Physics: Conference Series, vol. 1706, no. 1, 2020.

+[13] B. Intartaglia, A. G. Zeitnouni y A. Lehmann, "Recording EEG in cochlear implant users: Guidelines for experimental design and data analysis for optimizing signal quality and minimizing artifacts," Journal of Neuroscience Methods, vol. 369, 2022.

+[14] W. Mumtaz, S. Rasheed y A. Irfan, "Review of challenges associated with the EEG artifact removal methods," Biomedical Signal Processing and Control, vol. 69, 2021.

-[11] E. Nsugbe, O.W.
+[15] E. Nsugbe, O.W.
 Samuel, M.G.
 Asogbon, G. Li, "A self-learning and adaptive control scheme for phantom prosthesis control using combined neuromuscular and brain-wave bio-signals," Engineering Proceedings, vol. 2, no. 1, 2020.

-[12] S. Paszkiel, P. Dobrakowski, A. Łysiak, "The impact of different sounds on stress level in the context of EEG, cardiac measures and subjective stress level: A pilot study," Brain sciences, vol. 10, no. 10, 2020.
+[16] S. Paszkiel, P. Dobrakowski, A. Łysiak, "The impact of different sounds on stress level in the context of EEG, cardiac measures and subjective stress level: A pilot study," Brain sciences, vol. 10, no. 10, 2020.

-[13] M. Adeniyi, A. Awosika, "Impact of Gender on Post-Exercise Orthostasis Related Changes in EEG Amplitudes," J. Med.
+[17] M. Adeniyi, A. Awosika, "Impact of Gender on Post-Exercise Orthostasis Related Changes in EEG Amplitudes," J. Med.
 Sci, 2023.

-[14] S. Snipes, E. Meier, S.N.
+[18] S. Snipes, E. Meier, S.N.
 Meissner, H.P.
 Landolt, R. Huber, "How and when EEG reflects changes in neuronal connectivity due to time awake," IScience, 2023.